Ereshkigallll/0019Group_Project/README.md

 ### 3.3 `02_Unity_file`

+Due to Github restrictions, the full Unity files, which contains the complete configuration file as well as the code. can be found [here](https://drive.google.com/file/d/1IlSQ94-pa_CAHy0EGBwvVm23tg4M9ehm/view?usp=sharing).

 #### 3.3.1 `AirQualityAPIClient.cs`
 This document is primarily used to get air quality information from [this site](https://aqicn.org)'s API in Unity.